Siege of Kandahar (1648–1649)

 The siege of Kandahar, also known as the Kandahar campaign, was led by Shah Abbas II of Safavid Empire against the Mughal-held city of Kandahar, in modern day Afghanistan.
 It lasted from 28 December 1648 to 22 February 1649, and ended in the permanent loss of Kandahar by the Mughals.

 Background

-Kandahar had been under Mughal control since 1638 when the Safavid commander Ali Mardan Khan handed it over to the Mughals.
+Kandahar had been under Mughal control since the Fall of Kandahar (1638), when the Safavid commander Ali Mardan Khan handed it over to the Mughals.
 The Safavids did not make a move over the city until 1648, when the Mughals were engaged in the campaigns in Balkh and Badakhshan, which proved to be disastrous.
 In the summer of 1648 Shah Abbas II led an army numbering 40,000 and after taking the city of Bost besieged Kandahar.

 Siege

 The 7000-men strong Mughal garrison under Daulat Khan fortified their positions but made the fatal mistake of not safeguarding the two watch towers on the top of a nearby hill from which guns could be fired into the fort.
 Persians at once seized them and opened fire into the fort's interior.
 Due to winter, the Mughal garrison did not expect any reinforcement to arrive before spring.
 A portion of army under two Tartar chiefs who had entered the Mughal service after the end of the Balkh war, mutinied and opened negotiations with the Persians.
 Daulat Khan failed to maintain discipline within the troops and consequently surrendered the fort to the Persians on 22 February 1649, on the promise of safe passage to India.